josaklil-ai/josaklil.github.io/_pages/about.md

 ---
 <br/>

-<b>Currently,</b> I'm a Biomedical Data Science PhD student at <a href="https://med.stanford.edu/bmi.html">Stanford University</a> where I'm fortunately advised by Prof. <a href="https://ai.stanford.edu/~syyeung/">Serena Yeung</a> in the <a href="https://marvl.stanford.edu/">MARVL</a> lab.
-My research interests are at the intersection of machine learning and healthcare, centered in computer vision and vision-language models for surgical skill assessment, training, and feedback.
-I'm also more generally interested in developing video understanding methods in biomedical domains.
+<b>Currently,</b> I'm a Biomedical Data Science PhD student at <a href="https://med.stanford.edu/bmi.html">Stanford University</a> where I'm grateful to be advised by <a href="https://ai.stanford.edu/~syyeung/">Serena Yeung</a> in the <a href="https://marvl.stanford.edu/">MARVL</a> lab.
+My research interests lie at the intersection of AI and healthcare, centered in computer vision models for surgical skill assessment, training, and feedback.
+I'm also more generally interested in video understanding and multimodal foundation models in biomedicine.
+I've also interned in Hoifung's group @<a href="https://www.microsoft.com/en-us/research/lab/microsoft-health-futures/">Microsoft Research</a>.

 <b>Previously,</b> I received my Bachelor's in Mathematics, Computer Science, and Physics at the <a href="https://ritchieschool.du.edu/academics-education/departments/computer-science">University of Denver</a> with a Distinction in Computer Science.